jschrier/blog/_posts/2023-01-04-Reading-ThermoFischer-XCaliber-RAW-Files.md

 # Continued readings and gleanings

 - (20 Jan 2023) Haas CP, Lübbesmeyer M, Jin EH, McDonald MA, Koscher BA, Guimond N, et al. Open-Source Chromatographic Data Analysis for Reaction Optimization and Screening.
 ChemRxiv 2022. [doi:10.26434/chemrxiv-2022-0pv2d](https://dx.doi.org/10.26434/chemrxiv-2022-0pv2d) --- describes a python library for reading and processing and extracting information from a variety of HPLC machines/vendors.
-Subsequently published as MoccA in [ACS Central Sci 2023](https://pubs.acs.org/doi/10.1021/acscentsci.2c01042)
+Subsequently published as MoccA in [ACS Central Sci 2023](https://pubs.acs.org/doi/10.1021/acscentsci.2c01042). **Limitation:  Only the UV chromatogram, not mass spec**
-- (06 Jan 2024) Hillenbrand et al, Automated Processing of Chromatograms: A comprehensive Python Package with GUI for Intelligent Peak Identification and Deconvolution in Chemical Reaction Analysis [ChemRxiv 2024](https://dx.doi.org/10.26434/chemrxiv-2024-nmnzp)---upgrade to MoccA (consider this the latest version)
+- (06 Jan 2024) Hillenbrand et al, Automated Processing of Chromatograms: A comprehensive Python Package with GUI for Intelligent Peak Identification and Deconvolution in Chemical Reaction Analysis [Digital Discovery 2024](https://dx.doi.org/10.1039/D4DD00214H)---upgrade to MoccA (consider this the latest version) **Limitation:  Only the UV chromatogram, not mass spec**
-- (06 Jan 2024) McDonald et al, "Calibration-free reaction yield quantification by HPLC with a machine-learning model of extinction coefficients" [Chem Sci 2024](https://doi.org/10.1039/D4SC01881H) --- perhaps not strictly necessary, but useful task to remember.
+- (06 Jan 2024) McDonald et al, "Calibration-free reaction yield quantification by HPLC with a machine-learning model of extinction coefficients" [Chem Sci 2024] (https://doi.org/10.1039/D4SC01881H) --- perhaps not strictly necessary, but useful task to remember.
+- (06 Jan 2024) It seems that many packages for working with mass spec in python like [Mass-Suite](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-023-00741-9) and [pyOpenMS](https://github.com/OpenMS/pyopenms-docs) use mzML file formats, not .raw.
+    - [PythoMS](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00055) and [github](https://github.com/larsyunker/PythoMS) seems to support converting from RAW to mzML as well as doing processing, but hasn't been maintained since 2020
+    - [ProteoWizard](https://proteowizard.sourceforge.io) is another recommend tool for converting from RAW to mzML.  [youtube video tutorial](https://www.youtube.com/watch?v=sudY7UtkMQg)